lorenanda/lorenanda.github.io/_posts/2021-10-03-spectral-biclustering-for-marketing-in-python.md

 sbc.fit(ratings)
 ```

-Next, we need to copmute the final matrix using the outer product of the sorted row and column indices:
+Next, we need to compute the final matrix using the outer product of the sorted row and column indices:

 ```python
 rc = np.outer(np.sort(sbc.row_labels_) + 1,
               np.sort(sbc.column_labels_) + 1)
 ```

-Finally, we can use the matrix for a practical marketing use case: determining the group of users that rated a group of eight products and in order to send those users a newsletter with product recommendations.
+Finally, we can use the matrix for a practical marketing use case: determining the group of users that rated a group of eight products in order to send those users a newsletter with product recommendations.
 To do this, we need to select all the rows and columns associatd with the biclusters with an index of 8 (because 0 means no rating).

 ```python
 print("Users: {}".format(np.where(sbc.rows_[8, :] == True)))